johnbeve/PHI-696/Project-3/JCheung-P3-README.md

 **(d) Goofus and Gallant are married at each point in a three year span.**

-Goofus is an instance_of object
+Goofus is an instance_of object.

-Gallant is an instance_of object
+Gallant is an instance_of object.

-Marriage is an instance_of occurent
+Marriage is an instance_of occurent.

+T1 is an instance_of zero-dimensional temporal region.

 “Three years span 1” is an instance_of one-dimensional temporal region.